Which of the following sentences best describes you?

 Research has found that this writing activity is able to increase the writer’s optimism level.
 In one paper, researchers conducted a meta-analysis, a type of research paper that aggregates the findings of other studies.
 The researchers reviewed 29 studies of optimism interventions (including over 3,000 participants across the studies).
 They found that optimism interventions were able to significantly increase participants’ levels of optimism, and the “best possible self” activity appeared to be especially effective at increasing optimism.
 In other words, if you’re feeling pessimistic, taking a few minutes to put your goals and dreams for the future down on paper can be beneficial, whether for yourself, your family, the community, or the world as a whole.

-It appears that optimism has a variety of benefits—more optimistic people have better mental health, are better able to cope with stressful events, and may even have better physical health.
+Optimism has a variety of potential benefits—more optimistic people have better mental health, are better able to cope with stressful events, and may even have better physical health.
 Moreover, optimism may also have a crucial role in helping us address challenging social issues, instead of disengaging from them.
 Although there are times when pessimists may be able to benefit from their style of thinking about events—for example, when it motivates them to anticipate and prepare for negative events—optimism appears to be largely beneficial for people.
 Given the benefits of optimism, is there a way for pessimists to work to cultivate optimism?
 Psychologists suggest that they can: by taking steps to examine your negative beliefs about the future and practicing thinking about how things can go right, it’s possible to work to become more optimistic.

 - Carver, Charles; Scheier, Michael, & Segerstrom, Suzanne.
 Optimism.
 Clinical Psychology Review.